rorywalsh/wizard/public/README.md

 Files in this folder:

-* `host.dealer.js` - instantiates a deal and player.
+* `host.js` - instantiates a dealer and players.
 Uses p5js
-* `player.table.js` - create the table view for individual players - one of these get instantiated for every player that joins the game.
+* `client.js` - create the table view for individual players(clientss) - one of these get instantiated for every player that joins the game.
 Use p5js
-* `single.card.js` - a simple class to display a single card.
+* `card.js` - a simple class to display a single card.
 Uses p5js